-If you own shares in a company you will also be entitled to any dividend paid by the company, this is normally paid every six months.
-A Dividend is paid out of the company's profits and is basically a reward for investing in a company and with a good regular dividend being an indicator of a strong business.
+If you own shares in a company, you will also be entitled to any dividend paid by the company, which is normally paid every six months.
+A dividend is paid out of the company's profits and is basically a reward for investing in a company.
+A good regular dividend is an indicator of a strong business.

 How does the stock market work?

 A stock market is basically a place where you can buy and sell shares in listed companies.
 The price you pay for a share will be dictated by a number of factors, including the financial strength of the company, market competition, and the economic environment.

 There is always a limited number of shares available in any one company, so for every buyer of a share, there must be a seller.
 This point is worth remembering because when you go to buy shares in a company that you think is good value, someone else will have the opposite opinion, as they will be selling some of the same shares.

 Why would you want to buy shares?

 A lot of investors, when they first think about investing in the stock market, will choose to invest in funds.
 Equity funds are basically a collection of individual company shares listed in a certain sector of the stock market, thereby creating a portfolio of shares in that sector.
 Each fund will be managed by a fund manager who will buy and sell shares to maximise the performance of the fund.

 If you decide to invest in shares, then you will be investing in each company individually rather than a range of companies and therefore the investment risk will be greater.
 However, if you carry out research and follow the stock market regularly - as well as build a balanced portfolio of shares - then you may enjoy better returns.

 How to invest in the stock market in 5 easy steps:

 Investing in the stock market is a simple process - just follow the steps below: